risk-first/website/menagerie/Boundary-Risk.md

 ### Scala

-Mapping between complex boundaries is expecially difficult if the [Boundaries](Boundary-Risk) are evolving and changing as you go.
+Mapping between complex boundaries is especially difficult if the [Boundaries](Boundary-Risk) are evolving and changing as you go.
 This means in ecosystems that are changing rapidly, you are unlikely to be able to create lasting bridges between them.
 Given that [Java](https://en.wikipedia.org/wiki/Java_(software_platform)) is an old, large and complex ecosystem, you would imagine that it would have a slow-enough rate of change that abstracting technologies can be built on top of it safely.

 Indeed, we see that happening with [Clojure](https://en.wikipedia.org/wiki/Clojure) and [Kotlin](https://en.wikipedia.org/wiki/Kotlin_(programming_language)), two successful languages built on top of the [Java Virtual Machine (JVM)](https://en.wikipedia.org/wiki/Java_virtual_machine) and offering compatibility with it.